Political Science 101 - Introduction to American Government and Politics » Fall 2022 » Test 1 Chapter 1-3

 In McCulloch v.
 Maryland, the Supreme Court invoked which provisions of the constitution?

-commerce clause and supremacy clause
+A. commerce clause and supremacy clause

-necessary and proper clause and supremacy clause
+C. taxing power and necessary and proper clause

-taxing power and necessary and proper clause
+D. necessary and proper clause and supremacy clause

 Question #10